jyuenger/Tierwriter/README.md

 I'm normally a UK ISO user.
 While the Enter key here can't span two rows, there are alpha keys for hash, grave/negation, and non-US backslash (on row 1), as well as an ISO left Shift.
 For other langauges that use ISO layout, the 1u R4 Caps Lock key can be remapped as an additional alpha.

 Finally, there are arrow keys.
 I can't live without dedicated arrow keys.

+WARNING: This is a VERY bouncy typing experience.

 Default Keymap